Note: the next course date will be announced in the future. For more information, contact firstname.lastname@example.org

 The Concurrent Disorders Core Course is the foundation of the Concurrent Disorders Certificate Program.
 This online learning experience is designed to help participants gain skills and knowledge to better identify, assess and provide treatment to people with concurrent disorders.
 This thirteen-week course consists of twelve modules.
 The timeline is one module per week, with a one-week break at the halfway point.
-The course includes various instructional activities, such as case scenarios, interactive review questions, individual activities and group discussion.
+The course includes various instructional activities, such as group discussion, case scenarios, and self-assessment questionnaires.

 After successfully completing this course, you will be able to:

 - identify the relationship between concurrent mental illness and substance use problems